hsnakkaya/XpyFollowers/README.md

 -get you API tokens/keys from https://apps.twitter.com/
 -put them in twitter_credentials.py
 -fill up your excel table with twitter handles you want to scrape
-- use;
+- use scraper(start_id, end_id, 'twitter_list')

-scraper(start_id, end_id, 'twitter_list')
+function to scrape that list from twitter start_id = the id # you want to begin scraping with
-    function to scrape that list from twitter start_id = the id # you want to begin scraping with end_id = the id # you want to end scraping with twitter_list = name of the xlsx file you want to use, see the example file for formatting
+end_id = the id # you want to end scraping with

-- when done with scraping, use;
+twitter_list = name of the xlsx file you want to use, see the example file for formatting when done with scraping, use;
 edges_process(id)
 and
 nodes_process(id, 'twitter_list')
 functions to create the nodes.csv and edges.csv files for Gephi
 id = how many ids you want to check for shared followers twitter_list = name of the xlsx file you used before